ploorp/covid-tracing-google-forms/README.md

 # Google Forms submission script (unfinished)

-I made this little script while I was learning python.
-At my high school we had a google form that for some reason was supposed to be filled out every period (8 or 9 times per day), as it turns out you can submit google forms using only URL params and a POST request, so i decided to try doing it.
-The design reasoning is focused on being user friendliness and simplicity.
+Designed to fill out contact tracing google form that was supposed to be filled out every period (8 or 9 times per day)

-### Other solutions
-- Google Cloud
-- Google Cloud API + Python
-- Browser automation (Selenium)

-If you are curious [here](https://news.ycombinator.com/item?id=2883863) is a comparison of [requests](https://github.com/psf/requests) and [httplib2](https://github.com/httplib2/httplib2)

 ---